ADVRHumanoids/nicla_vision_drivers/README.md

 This package contains the MicroPython drivers enabling the [Arduino Nicla Vision](https://docs.arduino.cc/hardware/nicla-vision/) board to be ready-to-use in the ROS world! :boom:

-The implemented architecture is described in the above image: the Arduino Nicla Vision board streams the sensors data to a ROS-running machine through TCP/UDP socket.
-This package provides the drivers that will be running on the Nicla Vision board, allowing to:
+The developed MicroPython script allows for streaming of sensors data from the Arduino Nicla Vision board to a ROS-running machine via TCP or UDP sockets.
+This package provide the optimised drivers that will be running on the Nicla Vision board, allowing to:
-- connect the board to a WiFi
+- connect the board to a WiFi,
-- start a TCP/UDP socket stream
+- start a TCP/UDP socket stream,
-- sense all the sensors
+- sense all the sensors,
-- serialize the sensors data
+- serialize the sensors data,
-- send the sensors data through the socket
+- send the sensors data through the socket.

 Here a list of the available sensors onboard the Arduino Nicla Vision board:
 - **2MP color camera**
 - **Time-of-Flight (distance) sensor**
 - **Microphone**
 - **Imu**

-In this repository you can find the MicroPython code optimised for establishing a connection, sensing and transmitting the sensors data by the board.

 ## Table of Contents
 1. [Installation](#installation)